-- identify the property or land on the proposals maps, - note the colour, lines or symbols and the policy or proposal reference which covers the land or property, - compare these to the symbols on the plan key and this will indicate which policies or proposals affects the property or land, - locate the relevant policies or proposals within the LDP2.
-(Both Volume 1 and Volume 2).

-2.30 Some policies are not site specific, for example; Community Infrastructure Assessment and Development Management.
+- note the colour, lines or symbols and the policy or proposal reference which covers the land or property, - compare these to the symbols on the plan key and this will indicate which policies or proposals affects the property or land, - locate the relevant policies or proposals within the LDP2 (Both Volume 1 and Volume 2). - 2.30 Some policies are not site specific, for example; Community Infrastructure Assessment and Development Management.
 These policies apply to all development proposals, as appropriate.
 It should be noted that where there is a main policy in Volume 1, this can be supported by additional detailed policy guidance in Volume 2 (these are cross referenced in both Volumes).
 Both volumes should be referred to when considering development proposals.
 In addition some policies (for example, Renewable Energy), direct users to additional requirements set out in supporting planning guidance.
 The relationship between Volume 1 and Volume 2 policies and supporting planning guidance is summarised in Appendix 1.